 Ornamental grasses bring a unique dimension to the garden with their graceful movement in the breeze and their simple elegance, unique linear texture and arching form.
 They can be used as a focal point in a border, or repeated amongst plantings to create a unifying effect through the garden.
 Ornamental grass foliage provides an excellent contrast to big bold leaves or rounded shrubs.
 They have interesting and often unusually coloured plumes of flowers in summer and autumn, adding subtle hues to planting schemes for months on end, and are useful in vases too!

 Miscanthus sinensis cultivars are trouble free and easy to grow, and are adaptable to various garden positions.
 It is important to give them enough space, so that they are not hemmed in by other plants, causing them to lose the impact of their form.
 In general, they will grow in full sun and accept most soils, and the clumps become better as each year passes, making an impressive statement in the garden.
 The current cultivars do not seem to self-seed.

-'Sarabande' (pictured in the previous paragraph) has a fountain of silver-ribbed leaves (ht 1.6m) and mauve-silver flowers held high above the foliage from late summer and remaining in winter; its foliage takes on tawny hues through autumn and winter.
+'Sarabande' (pictured in the previous paragraph) has a fountain of silver-ribbed leaves (ht 1.6 m) and mauve-silver flowers held high above the foliage from late summer and remaining in winter; its foliage takes on tawny hues through autumn and winter.
 Plants with flowers held on arching spikes or spires, such as Salvia and the big annual Amaranthus caudatus, can provide a satisfying harmony of form with this grass.
-'Variegatus' (ht 1.5-1.8m) has arching creamy-white variegated leaves and a pinkish-white flower.
+'Variegatus' (ht 1.5-1.8 m) has arching creamy-white variegated leaves and a pinkish-white flower.
 It can provide an effective contrast to purple leaves, such as those of dark Canna or shrubby Euphorbia cotinifolia, as well as being a good partner to echo crisp white flowers, such as Shasta daisies.
+The Miscanthus sinensis cultivar 'Cabaret' (ht 1.8 m) is like a giant version of 'Variegatus', and forms a robust clump.